StephenGenusa/ai-ensemble-suite/README.md

 ## Quick Start

-You will want to determine which GGUF libraries
+You will want to determine which GGUF models you wish to work with.
+Download them and place in the root folder of the project under a /models directory... or change the YAML to point to the location of your models.

 Here's a minimal example to get started with AI Ensemble Suite: